 Why do we have an academy uniform?

-- Our academy uniform encourages students to wear clothes appropriate for working in academy.
+- It enables students to wear clothes appropriate for working in safe and aspiring environment.

-- Uniform helps students to prepare for their futures in the world of work, where dress codes are usually expected.
+- It helps students to prepare for their futures in the world of work, where dress codes are usually expected.

-- Our uniform is used to identify us in the local community and the students wearing it should reflect the academy values
+- Our uniform is used to identify us in the local community and the students wearing it reflect the academy motto of Making a Positive Difference.

 Our uniform is: